Swansea University Complaints Procedure

 8. Monitoring Of Student Complaints

-Education Services will advise a Pro-Vice Chancellor or the Registrar of complaints against members of staff which are upheld.
-The Pro-Vice Chancellor/Registrar may refer the outcome of such cases to the relevant Executive Dean, Head of School, line manager and/or Human Resources if they consider that disciplinary action may be required in accordance with the Staff Discipline Procedures.
+Where complaints against members of staff are upheld, the Head of School / Professional Services Unit or Chair of the Student Cases Board may refer the outcome of such cases to the relevant Executive Dean, Head of School, line manager and/or Human Resources if they consider that disciplinary action may be required in accordance with the Staff Discipline Procedures.

-The relevant authority will be responsible for implementing, or recommending to the appropriate authority, any changes to academic provision, systems or procedures resulting from the outcome of a complaint.
+The relevant Head of School / Professional Services Unit or Chair of the Student Cases Board will be responsible for implementing, or recommending to the appropriate authority, any changes to academic provision, systems or procedures resulting from the outcome of a complaint.

-It shall also be the responsibility of the Regulations, Quality and Standards Committee to review the Regulations for complaints and their effectiveness and make recommendations for changes, where appropriate, to be considered by Senate.
+It shall be the responsibility of the Regulations, Quality and Standards Board to review the Regulations for complaints and their effectiveness and make recommendations for changes, where appropriate, to be considered by Senate.